nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_response_structure.md

 <td>ITK-Response-Codes</td>
 <td>20002</td>
 <td>Unrecognised Recipient Organisation</td>
-<td>The organization referred to as the recipient in the ITK Message header is not recognised.</td>
+<td>The organization referred to as the recipient in the ITK MessageHeader is not recognised.</td>
 </tr>
 </table>